OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

     $ mamba env list -h

-**4) We are going to create an environment we will call `peaktools` for some chipseq & atacseq tools including the peakcaller `macs2` and the package `deeptools` this is a set of bioinformatic tools that come in handy for creating genome browser tracks and also looking at peak data from ChIP-seq and ATAC-seq files**
+**4) We are going to create an environment we will call `peaktools` for some ChIP-Seq & ATAC-Seq tools including the peakcaller `MACS2` and the package `deepTools`: this is a set of bioinformatic tools that come in handy for creating genome browser tracks and also looking at peak data from ChIP-Seq and ATAC-Seq files**

 First let's check what environments we have: